snow-forecast discount

 * Advertisement

-Let’s start with a little biology lesson: With every heartbeat, your blood is pumped through your arteries and to your muscles, sending oxygen and nutrients to every cell.
-After delivering the oxygen, the blood flows back to your heart.
-During this process, your blood has to move against gravity.
+To better understand how they work, let's start with a little digression: With each heartbeat, your blood is pumped through your arteries to your muscles.
+It carries oxygen and nutrients to your cells.
+Once it has done its job, the blood must flow back to the heart against gravity.

 © FALKE